 All people are welcome in our faith community.
-Why should we single out lesbian, gay, bisexual, transgender, and queer (LGBTQ) people?
+Why should we single out lesbian, gay, bisexual, transgender, queer, intersex, and asexual/ aromantic (LGBTQIA+) people?

-Many LGBTQ people have learned by experience that they are not welcome in faith communities, even in those that state, "All are welcome here!"
-A general statement of welcome is often heard as meaning "everybody but me," so it can take a special effort to communicate an authentic welcome to LGBTQ people.
-Many RIC communities find that the process of extending a welcome to LGBTQ people opens them up to other people or groups who also need a particular invitation to know that "all" includes them as well.
+Many LGBTQIA+ people have learned by experience that they are not welcome in faith communities, even in those that state, "All are welcome here!"

+A general statement of welcome is often heard as meaning "everybody but me," so it can take a special effort to communicate an authentic welcome to LGBTQIA+ people.
+Many RIC communities find that the process of extending a welcome to LGBTQIA+ people opens them up to other people or groups who also need a particular invitation to know that "all" includes them as well.